 - Balance and heal the gut.
-Dog-specific probiotics are probably the most vital supplement because rebalancing the gut flora is the baseline for recovery.
+Dog-specific probiotics are one of the most vital supplements because rebalancing the gut flora is the baseline for recovery.
 Digestive enzymes, prebiotics, clean salmon oil, and 4-Whey Pet Health Builder help heal the gut and encourage faster replenishment of the good guy flora.

 - Provide the best diet you possibly can.
 Cut out sugars entirely and drastically reduce carbohydrates.
 Yeast can only thrive if there is sugar present as an energy source.
-This is difficult if your dog is on a dry kibble diet as most kibble is full of carbohydrates.
-Even grain-free kibble as they replace grain with other starches which are carbohydrates.
-The ideal way to avoid sugar and carbohydrates is to feed a raw or homemade sugar-free, low glycemic diet.
+This is difficult if your dog is on dry kibble, as most kibble is full of carbohydrates.
+Even grain-free kibble as they replace grain with other starches, which are carbohydrates.
+The ideal way to avoid sugar and carbohydrates is to feed a raw or homemade sugar-free, low-glycemic diet.
 However, if that’s not realistic, this blog post provides guidance and tips for choosing a commercial dog food.
-Your dog will also benefit from small amounts of fresh oregano, freshly chopped garlic, apple cider vinegar or baking soda in the water, oregano oil, and coconut oil as well as anti-yeast and detox supplements like grapefruit seed extract, oil of oregano, , pau d’arco, and echinacea to name a few.
+Your dog will also benefit from small amounts of fresh oregano, freshly chopped garlic, apple cider vinegar or baking soda in the water, oregano oil, and coconut oil as well as anti-yeast and detox supplements like grapefruit seed extract, oil of oregano, pau d’arco, and echinacea to name a few.